Disney announces 'first-of-its-kind' collaboration with African entertainment company

 (CNN)Fed up with non-Africans telling African stories, three friends from Nigeria and Uganda created Kugali Media in 2017 to tell stories out of the continent.

-Through the entertainment company, the friends -- Tolu Olowofoyeku, Hamid Ibrahim, and Fikayo Adeola -- created a comic book collection called "Iwaju", set in a futuristic Lagos, Nigeria's capital city.
+Through the entertainment company, the friends -- Tolu Olowofoyeku, Hamid Ibrahim, and Fikayo Adeola -- created a comic book collection called "Iwaju", set in a futuristic Lagos, Nigeria's largest city.

 Now, "Iwaju" -- which roughly translates to "the future" in the Yoruba language spoken in West Africa -- has been picked up as a new TV series by Walt Disney Animation Studios.

-Note: An earlier version of this article misstated the capital city of Nigeria.